 The tourism industry supports more than 50,000 jobs in the North East and puts £2bn into the local economy each year.

-In what ways will the summer improve economic activity and assist businesses across the UK?
+In what ways might the summer improve economic activity and assist businesses across the UK?